Medically reviewed by Drugs.com. Last updated on Apr 17, 2023.

 - Osteoporosis (brittle bones), childhood or family history of or

 - Other bone disorders or diseases—Use with caution.
-It is not known whether isotretinoin affects bone loss.
+It is not known whether this medicine affects bone loss.

 - Asthma or